NoDaLiDa/Baltic-HLT in Tallinn, Estonia on March 5th, 2025.

 Venue

-The physical location will be Hestia Hotel Europa (Address: Paadi 5, Tallinn, Estonia) [View on Google Maps].
+The physical location will be Hestia Hotel Europa (Address: Paadi 5, Tallinn, Estonia) [View on Google Maps] at the Lääne-Euroopa room.
 For on-site participation, the links and maps will be provided on the main conference website: venue.

 Registration